 Over 50 guests, including Mayor Karen Farbridge and Downtown Guelph Business Association Executive Director Marty Williams, attended 5 Douglas Street’s official ribbon cutting ceremony on September 30th in downtown Guelph, ON.

-The private event opened with welcoming words from Roy Jason Ashdown, Chief Operating Officer of Skyline, as well as from Mr. Williams and Mayor Farbridge, both of whom commented favourably on 5 Douglas Street’s mixture of modernity and heritage, and deemed the building “the poster child” for redevelopment.
+The private event opened with welcoming words from Roy Jason Ashdown, Chief Sustainability Officer, as well as from Mr. Williams and Mayor Farbridge, both of whom commented favourably on 5 Douglas Street’s mixture of modernity and heritage, and deemed the building “the poster child” for redevelopment.
 “The building is a signature piece of what we want to see happening in downtown Guelph,” said Farbridge.

 The ribbon was cut by Mayor Farbridge, Mr. Williams, Skyline Co-Founders Jason Castellan, Martin Castellan and Jason Ashdown, and Skyline CFO Wayne Byrd.